-In this section we report the results of the test for homoscedasticity of the residuals of the different models.
-We perform a Lagrange Multiplier (LM) test with $p = \{1,2,3,4,5,7,10,15,20,50\}$ lags and we counted the number of times the null hypothesis of homoscedastic data cannot be rejected.
-As in the previous section, for the nonlinear model we consider the quantile residuals when considering the trade sign equation.

-Table \ref{tabhettest1} shows that while residuals of the Hasbrouck's model are heteroscedastic, the aggregation and the nonlinear transformation produce residuals for which the homoscedaticity cannot be rejected.
-This strengthens our conclusion that our model is better specified than Hasbrouck's one.
+To test whether our model is well specified, we perform a Lagrange Multiplier (LM) test with $p = \{1,2,3,4,5,7,10,15,20,50\}$ lags and, for each model, we report in Table \ref{tabhettest1} the number of times the null hypothesis of homoscedastic residuals is not rejected.
+For the non-linear models (AMH and SDAMH), we test the quantile residuals of the trade sign equation.
+The test shows that, while residuals of the Hasbrouck's and the AH model are heteroscedastic, especially for the return variable, the picture improves after lag aggregation and the non-linear transformation in the AMH model.
+The residual homoscedasticity hypothesis cannot be rejected for the DCS version where $b_{0,t}$ and $\sigma_t^2$ are time-varying.
+This strengthens the conclusion that our model is better specified than Hasbrouck's one.

+Table \ref{tabhettest1} shows the results of the homoscedasticity test for two days from the sample and two stocks, MSFT and AMZN.
 An interesting related analysis concerns the homoscedasticity test on aggregated residuals.
-We consider both aggregation over $100$ consecutive transactions and over $1$ minute of physical time.
-The results are reported in Table \ref{tabhettest34} and show that the AMH and the SDAMH model provide homoscedastic aggregated residuals, pointing to the fact that a suitable joint price and trade model can account for volatility clustering (while, of course, Hasbrouck model cannot).
-It is worth mentioning that the idea that volatility clustering is related to the persistence of market impact and not to the clustering of volume or number of trades has been proposed in \cite{gillemot2006there} by using surrogate data analysis.
+We consider both aggregations on $100$ consecutive transactions and on a minute of physical time.
+Table \ref{tabhettest34} summarized the results and confirms that the SDAMH model provides homoscedastic aggregated residuals, pointing to the fact that a joint mid-quote return and trade sign model should account for liquidity and volatility time-variation (while, of course, the Hasbrouck's model cannot).
+It is worth mentioning that the idea that volatility clustering is related to the persistence of market impact and not to the clustering of volume or several trades has been proposed in \cite{gillemot2006there} by using surrogate data analysis.